anitvam/football-players/README.md

-# football-players
+# FP: Football Players
-Toy python application using tkinter and cURL to list the Internazionale soccer players.
+A Python toy application that uses tkinter and cURL to list the Internazionale soccer players.

+This simple project shows that underlying dependencies are not managed directly by the python `.whl` package; in this specific case the dependencies are `tkinter` and `cURL`.